github/docs/content/account-and-profile/index.md

 ---
 title: Your account and profile on GitHub
 shortTitle: Account and profile
-intro: You can manage the settings for your user account, your profile and contributions graph, and your notifications.
+intro: You can manage the settings for your any account, your profile and contributions graph, and your notifications.
 versions:
   fpt: '*'
   ghes: '*'